 3) Walk As If…

 It’s not just walking in silence or silliness that can inspire greater awareness.
 As a teen and tween, theater games like walking as different characters or with different emotions brought me and my fellow theater friends right into the moment with new awareness.
-Or, as one drama teacher reminded me at a workshop I led, what you learn in performance is presence,
+Or, as one drama teacher reminded me at a workshop I led, what you learn in performance is presence, and that’s pretty close to mindfulness.
+Walking like other people or with other people also inspires more empathy and compassion.

 You can call out the different characters below, or write these and more on popsicle sticks or cards and have kids pick them out and switch every so often.